SSkipr/AeronauticaHelper/README.md

   ![AeroHelperDemo](https://github.com/user-attachments/assets/9446c1ef-afa7-4377-a426-c6cf99e3c2a9)

-  ### If you are using AutoSteer, consider turning ROBLOX's Graphics Quality to the LOWEST option, as this makes the water's color more consistent (for whatever reason), leading to enhanced OCR clarity.
+  ### If you are using AutoSteer, you must use camera 5, also consider turning ROBLOX's Graphics Quality to the LOWEST option, as this makes the water's color more consistent (for whatever reason), leading to enhanced OCR clarity.

 ---